neochief/geppetto/README.md

 ## Arguments

+1. Task file.
+2. (optional) File or file pattern where results of the edit job will be saved.

+## Options

 ### `-t`: Times to run

 You can run the same prompt multiple times using the `-t` option.
 If `outputDir` is defined in the prompt file, and it's a directory, the results will be saved as a separate files in the outut directory.
 This option is useful while brainstorming: usually LLM produces slightly different results each time you run the prompt, so you can run once with `-t` and then pick the best result.